gtkramer/ScaffoldingGenerator/README.rst

 problem via exploration in programming.

-The project aims to incorporate the following technologies, data structures, tool chains, or specifications as a focus for phase 1:
+The project aims to incorporate the following technologies, data structures, tool chains, or specifications as a focus for phase one:

 * Flex and bison (for scanning and parsing text STL files)
 * Interval tree (for indexing edges on triangles)